Wealthwidget/Wealth-Widget/README.md

 ### Common Issues

-1. Widget not appearing?
+1. Application not loading?
-   - Check if the script is loaded correctly
+   - Check your internet connection
    - Verify there are no JavaScript errors in the console
-   - Ensure the container div exists on the page
+   - Try clearing your browser cache

 2. Valuation not calculating?
    - Make sure to enter numbers only
    - Use standard formats (e.g., "1 million" or "1000000")
-   - Check for any error messages in the chat
+   - Check for any error messages in the application

 3. Can't access the Google Sheet?
    - Double-check the login credentials